 Empedocles and Anaxagoras conceived of the idea in which all things are composed of four irreducible elements: air, water, earth, and fire.
 However, they initially failed to explain the mechanism by which objects develop from the elements, which have fundamentally different properties.
 Subsequently, Anaxagoras suggested that all things are composed of very small particles, which exist in infinite variety.
 Again, it could be argued that this idea is a forerunner of the atomic theory of matter.

 The Atomist School

 With hindsight it seems a natural step from the pluralist to atomist school of thought, which believed all matter is composed of tiny, indivisible particles differing only in size, shape, and weight.
 It was Leucippus who made this consolidation, although it is more generally accredited to Democritus.
-This is also considered the starting point of a `materialist` approach of looking at the universe, in which all aspects of existence are say to be determined by physical laws.
+This is also considered the starting point of a `materialist` approach of looking at the universe, in which all aspects of existence are said to be determined by physical laws.